juniorrojas/algovivo/README.md

 </html>
 ```

 The code above imports the ES6 module `algovivo.min.mjs` and loads the compiled WASM `algovivo.wasm` from [jsDelivr](https://www.jsdelivr.com/).
-To serve these files from your own server, you can download them from the [build](./build) directory.
+To serve these files from your own server, you can download them from the [build](https://github.com/juniorrojas/algovivo/tree/build/build) branch.

 ### muscle commands